benaepli/spur/design/language.md

 # Language Design

-Spur is an imperative, C-style language with modern features.
+Spur is an imperative, C-style language.

 ## EBNF Grammar